mohitmishraIT/Sales-Performance-Dashboard/README.md

-Kindly download these Excel files from this repository and view them in Microsoft Excel.
+Kindly download these Excel file from this repository and view them in Microsoft Excel.

 Sales Performance Dashboard for a superstore